 Postcard from London: The Gospel Truth

-Last year, at the world premiere of John Adams’ passion-oratorio “The Gospel According to the Other Mary,” I wrote an extensive review.
-At the time, I said I was “less interested” in seeing how Peter Sellars would stage the work in the future, than I was simply excited to hear the music again.
-Turns out, I should have been more excited to see Sellars’ staging.
-It was vivid, yet minimal.
-It was transparent.
-And it helped connect the libretto together.
+Last year, at the world premiere of John Adams' passion-oratorio "The Gospel According to the Other Mary," I wrote an extensive review.
+At the time, I said I was "less interested" in seeing how Peter Sellars would stage the work in the future, than I was simply excited to hear the music again.
+Turns out, … Continue reading Postcard from London: The Gospel Truth

 Gustavo is America and You Can Too

-Like the best summer tomatoes, Thursday night’s LA Philharmonic concert at the Hollywood Bowl was one to savor.
-Of the six performances conducted by Gustavo Dudamel at the Bowl this year, this was certainly the musician’s concert of the bunch.
-No superstar soloists, like Yo-Yo Ma or Plácido Domingo, and a 12-tone piano concerto to boot.
+Like the best summer tomatoes, Thursday night's LA Philharmonic concert at the Hollywood Bowl was one to savor.
+Of the six performances conducted by Gustavo Dudamel at the Bowl this year, this was certainly the musician's concert of the bunch.
+No superstar soloists, like Yo-Yo Ma or Plácido Domingo, and a 12-tone piano concerto to … Continue reading Gustavo is America and You Can Too

 LA Phil/KUSC Hollywood Bowl Broadcasts